lisp-mirror/eql5/examples/M-modules/quick/Tic-Tac-Toe/README.txt

 Since the logic of the buttons is defined in the QML file, changes to properties will be reflected immediately by the UI.

+TIP
+===

+In order to have uniform access to QML objects from both JS and Lisp functions, it is convenient to set both 'id:' and 'objectName:' to the same name.

+QML Example:

+    Item {
+        id: myItem
+        objectName: "myItem"
+    }